salmiakkiman/playlist-creator-full-stack/readme.md

 Purpose was to create a retro looking website for bars, so their bartenderds can take song requests from clients.

 This project was originally finished in 2020 summer.

-The project is far from perfect and retrospectively I should have used unit tests to keep the code clean.